MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/manage-discount-fee-calculations.md

 6. Enter the **Quoted amount** manually or create quotation line details using **Quote Line Detalis** tab.
 7. Enter the **Discount percentage** or/and **Fee percentage**. **Discount amount**, **Fee amount** and **Extended amount** will be calculated based upon the discount percentage and fee percentage.
 Click **Save and Close** to close the quotation line form.
 8. The **Profitability Analysis** and **Total Revenue** fields are updated to reflect the discount and fee amounts.

+For more information about **Project quotation**, refer (../articles/pro/sales/manage-quotes-sales.md)

 ## Project contract

 Project contracts can be created manually or using project quotations based upon agreement with customers, and can include one or more contract lines tailored to business needs.
 For project contract lines of the **Time and Material** type, **discount** and **fee** percentage fields are available for editing.
 These discounts and fees are applied to all contract line details of the selected contract line.
 The extended amount on the project contract line will reflect the discount and fee, based on the entered percentages.
 The discount amount is deducted, while the fee amount is added to the total on the contract line.